rbakker96/libft/README.md

 Libft - Your very first own library

+Project goal -
-In this project I had to re-code a set of the libc functions, as defined in their man.
+Re-code a set of the libc functions, as defined in their man.
 Your functions will need to present the same prototype and behaviors as the originals.
 Your functions’ names must be prefixed by “ft_”.
 For instance strlen becomes ft_strlen.
 As a bonus I also worked on list functions.